SimplifyNet/Simplify.Web-website/index.md

     public override ControllerResponse Invoke()
     {
-        // About.tpl content will be inserted into {MainContent} in Master.tpl return new StaticTpl("Static/About", StringTable.PageTitleAbout);
+        // About.tpl content will be inserted into {MainContent} in Master.tpl return StaticTpl("Static/About", StringTable.PageTitleAbout);
     }
 }
 ```

-#### Any page controller with high run priority example
+#### Any page controller v1 with high run priority example

 Runs on any request and adds login panel to a pages